-Federal Parent Loan for Undergraduate Students (PLUS) Loan - The PLUS is available for parents of an undergraduate student through the Direct Loan program.
+Federal Parent Loan for Undergraduate Students (PLUS) Loan

+The PLUS is available for parents of an undergraduate student through the Direct Loan program.
 A parent may borrow up to the cost of attendance less any other financial aid received.
-Repayment begins 60 days after this loan is fully disbursed.
+Repayment begins 60 days after this loan is fully disbursed unless the parent requests the in-school deferment option.

+Federal Work-Study

-Federal Work-Study - An eligible student can seek part-time employment either on-campus or in community service positions off-campus.
+An eligible student can seek part-time employment either on-campus or in community service positions off-campus.
 A student may work up to 20 hours per week during a semester and up to 35 hours per week when classes are not in session.

-Pennsylvania Higher Education Assistance Agency (PHEAA) State Grants & Special Programs - PHEAA State Grants are awarded to eligible Pennsylvania residents based on need.
-Estimated awards will vary from \$200 to \$2,958 for the 2019-2020 academic year.
+Pennsylvania Higher Education Assistance Agency (PHEAA) State Grants & Special Programs

+PHEAA State Grants are awarded to eligible Pennsylvania residents based on need.
+Estimated awards will vary from \$250 to \$3,772 for the 2021-2022 academic year.
 A student applies for the State Grant by completing the FAFSA.
 Renewal applicants must apply before PHEAA's May 1 deadline.
 Information from the FAFSA is automatically submitted to PHEAA.
-After the initial application is filed, students and parents should respond directly to the PHEAA Grant Division if additional information is required to process the state grant award. (as of March, 2019)
+After the initial application is filed, students should respond directly to the PHEAA Grant Division if additional information is required to process the state grant award. as of December 2020.

 Other special programs are offered to eligible applicants as determined by PHEAA.
-An official high school transcript, or equivalent, may be required to evaluate an applicant's eligibility for these programs.
+An official high school transcript, or equivalent, is required to evaluate an applicant's eligibility for these programs.

+Other Programs

-Other Programs - The following federal, state or private financial aid sources are available to a student based upon the individual's affiliations or experiences.
+The following federal, state or private financial aid sources are available to a student based upon the individual's affiliations or experiences.

-Veterans Administration Education Benefits Pennsylvania Office of Vocational Rehabilitation Job Training Agencies Employer Sponsorship Institutional Grant and Scholarship Programs - The University offers a variety of merit- and need-based grant assistance programs for full-time enrollment status during a semester.
+Veterans Administration Education Benefits Pennsylvania Office of Vocational Rehabilitation Job Training Agencies Employer Sponsorship

+Institutional Grant and Scholarship Programs

+The University offers a variety of merit- and need-based grant assistance programs for full-time enrollment status in the Traditional Programs during a semester.
 First-year student merit awards are determined using the record of high school achievement.
 An official high school transcript, or equivalent, is required to evaluate an applicant's eligibility for these programs.
 Renewal provisions apply to merit-based awards for subsequent year funding.

-Need-based grants are awarded to a student who has remaining need after receiving available federal and state grant sources of aid and borrow a Direct loan and/or PLUS loan for the academic year.
+Need-based grants may be awarded to a student who has remaining need after receiving available federal and state grant sources of aid and borrowing a Federal Direct Student Loan for the academic year.
 Award amounts are discretionary and may change from year to year.
 Although a student may meet the criteria for multiple gift aid grant awards, receiving any particular award is not assured.